 A full-time ophthalmic photographer performs and processes all photography and fluorescein angiograms.

-Two full-time ophthalmic technician performs and assists in obtaining glaucoma-related testing such as visual fields and nerve fiber analysis.
-The Eye Clinic has a complement of 6 full-time nurses or nursing assistants who help to facilitate and assist residents in seeing patients including checking visual acuities.
+Two full-time ophthalmic technicians perform and assist in obtaining glaucoma-related testing such as visual fields and nerve fiber analysis.
+The Eye Clinic has a complement of seven full-time nurses or medical assistants who help to facilitate and assist residents in seeing patients including checking visual acuities.

-Stroger Hospital of Cook County provides a comprehensive benefits package for housestaff physicians and their dependents.
+Cook County Health provides a comprehensive benefits package for housestaff physicians and their dependents.

 The benefits include: